 The Annual Report also described the root causes of SSI over- and underpayments.
 The major causes of SSI overpayments were excess financial accounts, wages, and inkind support and maintenance (ISM).
-The main causes of SSI underpayments were wages, living arrangement "A," 22 and ISM.
-The Agency developed supplemental measures and targets to help mitigate improper payments in the two consistently high error categories: excess financial accounts and wages.
-These supplemental measures included (1) access to financial institutions (AFI) and (2) SSITWR.
+The main causes of SSI underpayments were living arrangement "A,"22 wages, and ISM.
+The Agency developed corrective actions to help mitigate improper payments in the two consistently high error categories: excess financial accounts and wages.
+These corrective actions included (1) access to financial institutions (AFI) and (2) Supplemental Security Income Automated Telephone Wage Reporting System (SSITWR).